 New templates you create can be applied by clicking the Apply template dropdown at the top of the panel, and selecting a template from the list:

-The selected template appears in your BOM table.
+The selected template is used in your Assembly's BOM table.

-You may also have templates in that list created by your company or Enterprise administrator.
+You may also have templates in that list created by your Company/Classroom/Enterprise administrator.

 Use the overflow menu's Export to CSV command to export the entire BOM table to a comma-separated file.
 If subassemblies are not expanded, the entire BOM will not be exported.